Danu-12/FirstcClub-Category-Clubhouse-Performance-Analysis/README.md

 **Smaller Formats Win in Frequency Markets, Larger in Aspirational Markets**

-* Small Supermarket Type 1 clubhouses consistently outperform larger formats across all tiers, with particularly strong traction in Tier 2 (1,624 orders).
-This indicates that compact, curated assortments are more effective than capital-intensive large formats.
+* Small Supermarket Type 1 clubhouses consistently outperform larger types across all tiers, with particularly strong traction in Tier 2 (1,624 orders).
+This indicates that compact, curated assortments are more effective than capital-intensive large types.
 Efficiency, not scale, is driving order volume.

-* High and medium supermarket formats perform better in Tier 3 cities, catering to aspirational top-income segments with higher order values but lower frequency.
-In contrast, Tier 1 markets favor smaller formats that support higher order frequency and faster logistics.
+* High and medium supermarket types perform better in Tier 3 cities, catering to aspirational top-income segments with higher order values but lower frequency.
+In contrast, Tier 1 markets favor smaller types that support higher order frequency and faster logistics.

 * Small Grocery Store clubhouses perform significantly better in Tier 1 than in Tier 3.
-Urban consumers in Tier 1 prefer fresh, organic, and quality-assured groceries over local vendors, highlighting expansion potential for premium grocery formats in metropolitan markets.
+Urban consumers in Tier 1 prefer fresh, organic, and quality-assured groceries over local vendors, highlighting expansion potential for premium grocery types in metropolitan markets.

 <img src="https://i.postimg.cc/bvssWy6Q/Picture4.png" alt="Clubhouse perfo.">

 **Underperforming Clubhouses Despite Strong Customer Satisfaction**
-* Despite maintaining high customer ratings, Clubhouses **OUT010 and OUT019** are underperforming relative to other formats.
+* Despite maintaining high customer ratings, Clubhouses **OUT010 and OUT019** are underperforming relative to other types.
 Notably,**OUT019** records order volumes **below the platform benchmark of 533 orders**.
-*  This indicates that performance gaps are not driven by product quality or customer satisfaction, but likely by structural factors such as location dynamics, assortment mix, clubhouse format or demand density
+*  This indicates that performance gaps are not driven by product quality or customer satisfaction, but likely by structural factors such as location dynamics, assortment mix, clubhouse type or demand density

 <img src="https://i.postimg.cc/9FQ4m8DF/Picture5.png" alt="underperforming Clubhouses ">

-**Format, Not Ratings, Explains Worst Clubhouse Performance**
+**type, Not Ratings, Explains Worst Clubhouse Performance**

-* A deeper analysis of the worst-performing clubhouses (OUT010 and OUT019) reveals that both belong to the Grocery format and underperform compared to Supermarket clubhouses.
+* A deeper analysis of the worst-performing clubhouses (OUT010 and OUT019) reveals that both belong to the Grocery type and underperform compared to Supermarket clubhouses.
 * While OUT019 does not cross the platform’s average order benchmark of 533, it demonstrates stronger operational efficiency — generating 528 orders from a single store versus OUT010’s 555 orders spread across three stores.

 * Performance also varies by tier.
-Grocery formats perform relatively better in Tier 1 compared to Tier 3.
-Tier 1 consumers prioritize freshness, organic sourcing, and trusted quality over price sensitivity, creating a stronger fit for curated grocery formats.
+Grocery types perform relatively better in Tier 1 compared to Tier 3.
+Tier 1 consumers prioritize freshness, organic sourcing, and trusted quality over price sensitivity, creating a stronger fit for curated grocery types.
 In contrast, Tier 3 markets are more price-driven, limiting the competitive advantage of premium grocery positioning.

 <img src="https://i.postimg.cc/GhDphWbS/6.png" alt="drilldown underperforming Clubhouses ">